prinshul/GWSDR/README.md

 keras = 2.2.5

 ## Data Preprocessing
-Generate optical flow and RGB frames for the videos using *Preprocess_threads.py*.
+Generate optical flow(using TVL1 algorithm) and RGB frames for the videos using *Preprocess_threads.py*.
 Split data into train-test so that train data has fewer samples as compared to test. *utils.py* can be used to create data split.

 ## Baseline training